strangebuzz/phpquiz/README.txt

 ————————————————————————————————————————————————————————————————————————————————

 * Add the doc to add a snippet (at least put a reference commit)
-* Put fixtures in YAML files (use AliceFixtures bundle).
+* Put fixtures in YAML files (use AliceFixtures bundle?).
 * Add PHP versions the quiz is related too.
 Show in the question header.
 * Added a command to generete a new question in fixtures